Skip to main content

 326

-A builder issues a partial invoice after completing phase 1 of a construction project.
+A construction contractor issues a partial invoice after completion of phase 1 of a construction project.

 875

-An engineering firm asks for 30% advance before starting a large custom project.
+An engineering firm requests 30% advance payment before starting a major special project.

 876

-Phase 3 of a 4-phase project is completed and invoiced before final wrap-up.
+Phase 3 of a 4-phase project is completed and invoiced before final completion.

 877

-Final invoice after full project completion in construction.
+Final invoice after complete project completion in construction.

 Self-Billing (389, 261, 527)